Scalable Capital raises $58M at a $460M valuation for its robo-investment platform – TechCrunch

 Startups building tech-based platforms to help make investments continue to be in high demand, building on an expanding market of investors getting more confident to rely on technology to undercut broker fees and speed up the process.
 Today, one of the hopefuls in the space is announcing a growth round to capitalise on that opportunity.

-Scalable Capital — the Munich-based startup that has built a platform to monitor and manage investment portfolios investing in shares, trades and exchange traded funds for a flat fee of €2.99 per month — has closed a round of €50 million ($58 million) to expand its business.
-Scalable currently has some 30,000 customers across Germany, Austria and the UK.
-Using its services both directly and via bank partners, the startup says it has over $2 billion under management on its platform and the plan is to build more products for those customers, add more customers in those regions, and potentially look to more countries in Europe.
+Scalable Capital — the Munich-based startup that has built a platform to monitor and manage investment portfolios investing in shares, manage trades and exchange traded funds for a flat fee of €2.99 per month — has closed a round of €50 million ($58 million) to expand its business.
+Scalable currently has some 80,000 customers across Germany, Austria and the UK.
+Using its services both directly and via bank partners, the startup says it has more than $2 billion under management on its platform and the plan is to build more products for those customers, add more customers in those regions and potentially look to more countries in Europe.

 CEO Erik Podzuweit confirmed to TechCrunch that the Series D was made at a post-money valuation €400 million ($460 million).